abidema0306/ISS-Logbook/README.md

 -----------------------------------------------------------

-# 5 Authentication Module
+# 4 Authentication Module
 ------------------------------------------------------------

-## 5.1 Registration
+## 4.1 Registration

-## 5.2 Login
+## 4.2 Login

-## 5.3 Notes
+## 4.3 Notes

 ---------------------------------------------------------------
-# 6 Security Functions
+# 5 Security Functions

-## 6.1 Password Validation
+## 5.1 Password Validation

 Password validation should have many paramaters which included complexity, length, history, expiration date, and hashing to ensure account security (Simplilearn.com, 2021).
-A user creating a password must adhere to the these parameters or the account cannot be created.
+A user creating a password must adhere to the these parameters or the account cannot be created The password must contain at least one whitespace.
+Futhermore, The password length must be between 8 and 64 characters, and passwords with white spaces tend to be more secure (InfosecMatter, 2021).
 Below are examples taken from the Logbook app.

 1.`if user:
             flash('Email already exists.', category='error')`